hellstorm-software/Kult-Rising/readme.md

 <h2><b>[DEC]</b></h2>

 11.12.24
-- added furningshings to the starting chunk of SCP-3008 (70%)
+- added furningshings to the starting cluster of SCP-3008 (70%)
 - changed the ceiling material and added AC ducts
 - added neon signs designating the 4 core locations of SCP-3008
 - added placeholder level for burning station